-Child protection advocacy
+Child protection advocacy and legislation

 We aim to improve health outcomes through advocacy for children, young people and their families.
+The UK’s four nations (England, Scotland, Wales and Northern Ireland) each have their own child protection system and laws in place to safeguard and protect children.

 Equal protection from assault